Lois Reeves: Career

 Though never under contract to Motown Records, she was under contract to Martha Reeves, and later found herself singing on the Vandellas' singles "Love Bug Leave My Heart Alone" and "Honey Chile", the latter of which was when the group was known as Martha Reeves and the Vandellas.
 Lois was the youngest member of the Vandellas throughout its tenure and performed with the group in Japan, UK and Spain.
 She also performed with the group when they successfully opened at the renowned Copacabana nightclub in New York.
 Lois appeared with the group on The Mike Douglas Show in 1968 and Soul Train in 1971.

 Lois and original Vandellas member Rosalind Ashford often had to share background work with The Andantes behind Martha as Motown was limiting the sounds of background vocals.
 Since the Andantes played a pivotal role in the Motown sound, it's often confusing as to which members of the Vandellas sang on the recordings with Martha.
 It's confirmed, though, that Lois sang on Vandellas hits such as "I Should Be Proud" and "Bless You" and the entire Black Magic album, the Vandellas' final album, released in 1972.

-Lois Reeves heavily contributed to the group's choreography especially when Sandy Tilly joined the group in 1969.
+Lois Reeves heavily contributed to the group's choreography especially when Sandra Tilley joined the group in 1969.
 The two are considered by Martha to be the best dancers and most elegant of all the Vandellas.

 At the end of the year, the group split up and Lois joined background singing group Quiet Elegance, who played a role in singing background for Al Green's pivotal seventies work on songs such as "Call Me", "Livin' for You" and "L-O-V-E".
 Quiet Elegance, formed in 1971, also did background voice work with The Temptations; Temptations members Melvin Franklin and Otis Williams were the original organizers of the group.
 It was at a Temptations show in Memphis in 1972, where Hi Records' Willie Mitchell saw the group and signed them to a recording contract for his label.
 The group also performed on tour with both Al Green and Engelbert Humperdinck before disbanding in 1977.